-Michaela, Heather, and I are collaborating on a book on practical LRA techniques, which the ABA Section of Dispute Resolution will publish.
+Michaela, Heather, and I are collaborating on a book on practical techniques, which the ABA Section of Dispute Resolution will publish.
+The book is tentatively titled, “How to Help Clients Make Smart Litigation Decisions: Carefully Assessing Clients’ Interests and Risks.”
 It will synthesize material from the following publications, among others, and present it as a handy practice guide.

 Heather D. Heavin & Michaela Keet, Litigation Risk Analysis: Using Rigorous Projections to Encourage and Inform Settlement, Journal of Arbitration and Mediation, (forthcoming).